layrjs/layr/docs/introduction/hello-world.md

 Let's decompose the code to understand what we've accomplished.

-First, we've defined a `Greeter` class that inherits from [`Component`](https://liaison.dev/docs/v1/reference/component).
-In a nutshell, by inheriting a class from `Component`, you get most of the goodness provided by Liaison, such as attribute type checking, validation, serialization, or remote method invocation.
+First, we've defined a `Greeter` class that inherits from [`Component`](https://layrjs.com/docs/v1/reference/component).
+In a nutshell, by inheriting a class from `Component`, you get most of the goodness provided by Layr, such as attribute type checking, validation, serialization, or remote method invocation.

 Our `Greeter` class is composed of two properties:

-- The `name` attribute prefixed with the [`@attribute()`](https://liaison.dev/docs/v1/reference/component#attribute-decorator) decorator.
+- The `name` attribute prefixed with the [`@attribute()`](https://layrjs.com/docs/v1/reference/component#attribute-decorator) decorator.
 This decorator enables (among other things) to specify the type of values an attribute can store (`'string'` in our case).
 Notice that the `name` attribute also specifies a default value (`'World'`).
-- The `hello()` method prefixed with the [`@method()`](https://liaison.dev/docs/v1/reference/component#method-decorator) decorator.
+- The `hello()` method prefixed with the [`@method()`](https://layrjs.com/docs/v1/reference/component#method-decorator) decorator.

-Both properties are exposed to remote access thanks to the [`@expose()`](https://liaison.dev/docs/v1/reference/component#expose-decorator) decorator:
+Both properties are exposed to remote access thanks to the [`@expose()`](https://layrjs.com/docs/v1/reference/component#expose-decorator) decorator:

 - The `name` attribute can be remotely set (`{set: true}`).
 - The `hello()` method can be remotely called (`{call: true}`).

 > Note that you don't need to prefix all your attributes and methods with a decorator.
-Typically, you only use a decorator when you want to take profit of a Liaison feature.
+Typically, you only use a decorator when you want to take profit of a Layr feature.

-After the class definition, a [`ComponentHTTPServer`](https://liaison.dev/docs/v1/reference/component-http-server) is created and then started with [`server.start()`](https://liaison.dev/docs/v1/reference/component-http-server#start-instance-method).
+After the class definition, a [`ComponentHTTPServer`](https://layrjs.com/docs/v1/reference/component-http-server) is created and then started with [`server.start()`](https://layrjs.com/docs/v1/reference/component-http-server#start-instance-method).

 This is it!
 Our backend is completed and ready to be executed with: